 Losing the battle to keep your bathroom clean?
 We’re here with some reinforcements that can help you turn the tide.

-The following hacks can help you get your bathroom sparkling and smelling great without a lot of elbow grease.
+The following hacks can help get your bathroom sparkling and smelling great without a lot of elbow grease.
 Most won’t cost you much more than a little time.

 Use canned air or a dishwasher to clean vents